openstax/napkin-notes/kef/hw-turn-in-behavior.md

 ### What happens when a **HW due date is reached**?

-The assignment is submitted and the score (3 of 5 correct) is available to students on their dashboard and in their score-book (performance book).
+- The assignment is submitted and the score (3 of 5 correct) is available to students on their dashboard and in their score-book (performance book).
+- "Feedback available" text shows next to the HW

 ### When can a student **see feedback** about their problems?